knewter/dht/README.md

 	application:ensure_all_started(dht)

 Then, in order to make the DHT part of swarm, you must know at least one node in the swarm.
-How to obtain the nodes it outside of the scope of the DHT application currently.
+How to obtain the nodes is outside of the scope of the DHT application currently.
 One you know about a couple of nodes, you can ping them to insert them into the DHT routing table:

 	[dht:ping({IP, Port}) || {IP, Port} <- Peers]